Railroads have quite a history in New England.

 You know, believe it or not, I saw it on Facebook.

-And you'd built these, I guess you call cars, right?
+Another company was doing it in the U.S. And you'd built these, I guess you call cars, right?

 We call them rail bikes.

-Rail bi.
+Rail bikes?

 They are fantastic.